 The UCF residential experience has been developed with student learning in mind.
 UCF Housing is where all students can become active, engaged, and productive global citizens.
 The on-campus experience includes initiatives and strategies focused on:

-Resident Assistants (RAs) are UCF students who serve as a resource and mentor in your community.
-RAs are carefully selected and trained to be sensitive to the academic, emotional, and social challenges facing residents, particularly the normal adjustments to residence hall living.
-We encourage you to seek out and develop a relationship with your RA so they can help you in your transition to living on campus.
-Your RA will reach out to you throughout the semester to meet virtually, 1:1 or in a small group.
-All residents are encouraged to communicate with their RA regularly.
+Resident Assistants (RAs) are UCF students who play a crucial role as resources and mentors within your community.
+They are selected and trained to be attentive to the academic, emotional, and social challenges that residents may face, especially during the adjustment to residence hall living.
+We strongly encourage you to connect with your RA and establish a relationship with them as they can provide valuable support during your transition to living on campus.

 For many college students, sharing their space is a new experience.
-Living on campus is a fantastic opportunity to learn about yourself and others.
-The time and effort you put into building positive relationships will enhance your college experience.
-Here are some items to consider:
+Living on campus provides a wonderful opportunity to learn about oneself and others.
+Building positive relationships takes time and effort, but is can greatly enhance your college experience.
+Here are some key considerations:

 If you see something, say something